-(Any of the best toilet augers on our list are multi-purpose and not specifically for toilet use.
-Whether your toilet, bathtub, and sink, all augers you see here will cover your job.
-Obviously we’re looking out for your toilets but figured we’d get you a little insider tip.)
+Any of the toilet augers on our list are multi-purpose and not specifically for toilet use.
+Whether your toilet, bathtub, and sink, all of the toilet snakes you see here will cover your job.
+Obviously we’re looking out for your toilets but figured we’d get you a little insider tip.

 - Lifetime Warranty

 - Drill Attachment Options

 Our pick for the best toilet auger is the Ridgid K-1 for 3 reasons; name recognition, function, and warranty.
 Ridgid is a well-known name in tools so it’s natural they have products related to toilets.
 With name recognition comes wide-consumer use and that’s something we trust.